 About Our Breads

 As our team of bakers grows, so does our product line.
-We offer staples baked in a European style, such as baguettes and multi-grain loaves, along with regional specialty breads inspired by our bakers, such as authentic corn tortillas and fine lavash.
-In fact, in the New York Times, Peter Meehan described our specialties as “some of the best tortillas and fresh lavash chips in the city.”
-All are freshly baked with locally grown, organic ingredients whenever possible.
+We offer staples baked in a European style, such as baguettes and multigrain loaves, along with regional specialty breads inspired by our bakers, including authentic corn tortillas and lavash crackers.
+All are freshly baked using locally grown, organic ingredients whenever possible.
+See a selection of our product line below:

 Hot Bread Kitchen’s Heritage Corn Tortillas are made with 100% organic, non-GMO corn cultivated by farmers from New York State and the Midwest.
 Made the traditional way, we stone-grind fresh corn and add nothing but a little lime to soften the kernel’s skin.
 By using fresh corn instead of dried corn flour, we achieve the rich, nutty taste produced in ancient tortilla recipes – corn tortillas that actually taste like corn!
 They are vegan, do not contain wheat, and freeze well.
 Available in yellow, blue or white corn.